Counsellor and Coach Directory

 Whether you were diagnosed as a child or have had a recent adult ADHD diagnosis and need support in coming to terms with it, or you suspect you may have ADHD – I would like to help.

-I started seeing clients in 2012 and have worked with clients across all age ranges, from 20, up to and beyond retirement, of varied abilities, ethnicities, genders, sexual orientation, religious beliefs.
-Clients often bring challenges with anxiety, identity and life transitions.
+I started seeing clients in 2012 and have worked with clients across all age ranges, from 19, up to and beyond retirement, those who are neurodivergent (ADHD, autistic, AuDHD, dyslexic), of varied abilities, ethnicities, genders, sexual orientation, religious beliefs.
+Clients often bring challenges with anxiety, identity and life transitions, especially if they are suspecting they are neurodivergent or have had a recent diagnosis.
 I am committed to offering a service which is welcoming to all backgrounds in a supportive and non-discriminatory manner.

 My approach is humanistic – relational Gestalt, with elements of person—centred, mindfulness and existential approaches.
 I take commitment to my clients seriously and engage in regular continuing professional development.

-If you feel that I can help you with your challenges, please contact me by a WhatsApp, text or by email.
+If you feel that I can help you with your challenges, with or without a diagnosis, please contact me by a WhatsApp text or by email and we can arrange an informal conversation for you to ask any questions you may have.

 I am a registered counsellor and holistic therapist, with a specialism in Adult ADHD, I work with depression and anxiety, loss, trauma, self-id discovery, addiction, etc.